At a glance: Test ad network integration using marketer apps.

 In order to generate several installs, the device must be allowlisted.

-Access your AppsFlyer dashboard and click on Overview in the left-hand side menu.
+Access your AppsFlyer dashboard and from the side menu, select Analyze > Overview.

 Filter by your ad network.
 You can see the number of clicks and installs that are attributed to your ad network.

 Data related to clicks and installs appears at the top of the Overview screen.
 The Overview screen also includes Breakdown by campaign and Aggregated performance report.
 Verify that campaigns that appear in these sections correspond with the campaign parameter in the attribution link.

 Every install that is attributed to your ad network generates an install postback.
 If in-app events postbacks are enabled, events that come from an app whose install is attributed to your ad network, also generate postbacks.

 Open the Raw data export page and generate 2 postback reports:

 - In-app events